About the degree programme

 • cognitive development in children

-• psychology of language
+• the psychology of conversation

 • thinking and reasoning